econ-ark/REMARK/REMARKs/EndogenousRetirement.md

     given-names: "Christopher D."
     orcid: "https://orcid.org/0000-0003-3732-9312"
 title: EndogenousRetirement # required
-abtract: Endogenous Retirement - A Canonical Discrete-Continuous Problem.
+abstract: Endogenous Retirement - A Canonical Discrete-Continuous Problem.
 This REMARK demonstrates a solution to the difficult problem of solving for the optimal retirement date given that consumption and asset choices are continuous.

 # REMARK required fields
 remark-version: "1.0" # required - specify version of REMARK standard used